nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 ### 2.1 MessageType

-X'01' - Request: A Reply MUST follow it.
+`X'01'` - `Request`: Issued by the client.
+A `Reply` MUST follow it.
-X'02' - Reply: A Request MUST precede it.
+`X'02'` - `Reply`: Issued by the server.
+A `Request` MUST precede it.
+`X'03'` - `SubscribeRequest`: Issued by the client.
+A `Reply` MUST follow it.
-X'03' - SubscribeRequest: A Reply MUST follow it.
+`X'04'` - `UnSubscribeRequest`: Issued by the client.
+A `Reply` MUST follow it.
+`X'05'` - `Notification`: Issued by the server.
+It MUST be issued between a `SubscribeRequest` and an `UnSubscribeRequest`.

 ### 2.2 Purpose

+### 2.2.1 Purpose of Request

-The Purpose of Request and Subscribe is arbitrary.
+The `Purpose` of `Request` is arbitrary.

+### 2.2.1 Purpose of SubscribeRequest, UnSubscribeRequest and Notification

+The `Purpose` of `SubscribeRequest`, `UnSubscribeRequest` and `Notification` is arbitrary, but clients and servers MUST implement the same `Purpose` for all three.

-### 2.2.1 Purpose of Reply
+### 2.2.3 Purpose of Reply

-X'00' - Success
+`X'00'` - `Success`
-X'01' - BadRequest: The request was malformed.
+`X'01'` - `BadRequest`: The request was malformed.
-X'02' - VersionMismatch
+`X'02'` - `VersionMismatch`
-X'03' - UnsuccessfulRequest: The server was not able to create a proper Reply to the Request.
+`X'03'` - `UnsuccessfulRequest`: The server was not able to execute the `Request` properly.

-If the reply is other than Success, the Content may holds the details of the error.
+If the reply is other than `Success`, the `Content` MAY hold the details of the error.

-BadRequest SHOULD be issued in case of client side errors, while UnsuccessfulReqeust SHOULD be issued in case of server side errors.
+`BadRequest` SHOULD be issued in case of client side errors, while `UnsuccessfulReqeust` SHOULD be issued in case of server side errors.
-BadRequest is issued for example, if the specified ContentLength does not match the actual length of the content, an arbitrary, user defined parameter doesn't match the expected format, or the Purpose of a SubscribeRequest is not recognized by the server.
+`BadRequest` is issued for example, if the specified `ContentLength` does not match the actual length of the content, an arbitrary, user defined parameter does not match the expected format, or the `Purpose` of a `SubscribeRequest` is not recognized by the server.
-UnsuccessfulRequest is issued for example, if the server doesn't have the requested data available to reply.
+`UnsuccessfulRequest` is issued for example, if the server does not have the requested data available to `Reply`.